garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed-pt2-viz.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/radiofeed/7.png" alt="linearly separable data">

 As a final note, it would be interesting to have some data on how long each song was played for each feed and radio station.
-Having actual airplay duration data can paint a better picture for the consumption vs artist revenue challenge.
+Having actual airplay duration data can paint a better picture for the consumption versus artist revenue challenge.